 - The use of D.D.S.B. transportation is a privilege.
 Students are responsible for their behaviour on school buses and are expected to act in a safe & responsible manner at all times.
 The School Code of Conduct will be applied to students on buses.
 Inappropriate behaviour may result in school consequences and/or students may lose their privilege to ride on a school bus. - Under the transportation guidelines, students may not travel on a bus other than their own so they can be with friends on that other bus. - Parents are asked to please notify the bus driver in writing should the student be staying after school or if the student is being transported by the parent or guardian. - For insurance and liability purposes, the school bus driver must ensure that only those students whose name appears on the school bus list are transported on the school bus.
-All other students are to be prevented from riding on the school bus. - To ensure proper distancing students must wait outside at the front of the school for their bus.
-Students are not allowed to wait in the hallways or stairwells. - · General Bus Guidelines include the following: - Masks must be worn on buses - For contact tracing purposes students must sit in their assigned seats.
-Respect other people's property and belongings while waiting for the school bus - Treat the driver with respect and follow his or her instructions - Be courteous and respectful to others on the bus at all times - Act appropriately in a manner that does not endanger the safety of themselves or others including, but not limited to: - Not engaging in any activity that interferes with the safe operation of the bus - Remaining seated at all times, facing forward while the bus is in motion - Keeping hands, arms, feet, head and belongings inside the vehicle until you have exited at your stop. - Avoiding distracting or speaking to the bus driver except in the case of emergency - Refraining from inappropriate behavior on the bus, e.g. throwing items, swearing, fighting, bullying, eating or drinking - Not bringing alcohol, drugs or weapons onto the school bus - Not touching safety equipment or emergency exits unless there is an emergency - No eating or drinking on the bus
+All other students are to be prevented from riding on the school bus. - General Bus Guidelines include the following: - · Respect other people's property and belongings while waiting for the school bus - Treat the driver with respect and follow his or her instructions - Be courteous and respectful to others on the bus at all times - Act appropriately in a manner that does not endanger the safety of themselves or others including, but not limited to: - Not engaging in any activity that interferes with the safe operation of the bus - Remaining seated at all times, facing forward while the bus is in motion - Keeping hands, arms, feet, head and belongings inside the vehicle until you have exited at your stop - Avoiding distracting or speaking to the bus driver except in the case of emergency - Refraining from inappropriate behavior on the bus, e.g. throwing items, swearing, fighting, bullying, eating or drinking - Not bringing alcohol, drugs or weapons onto the school bus - Not touching safety equipment or emergency exits unless there is an emergency - No eating or drinking on the bus